 An electric service provider shall calculate its company-wide environmental impact disclosure on an annual basis during the first quarter following the calendar year being reported, concurrent with the Renewable Energy Credits Trading Program settlement process set out in §25.173 of this title.
 Environmental impact disclosures reported for specific electricity product labels may be adjusted after the company environmental impact has been calculated.
 Environmental impact disclosures on the Electricity Facts label shall generally reflect an electricity product sold to customers during the calendar year preceding the settlement period, except as provided in paragraph (5) of this subsection.

 An electric service provider’s company-wide environmental impact shall be the weighted average of the emission rates represented by its PGC-supplier scorecards, RECs, certificates of generation and the default scorecard as calculated by commission staff in accordance with subsection (16) of this section, using megawatt-hours obtained as the weighting factor.
 The weighted average of each category of environmental impact shall then be indexed by dividing the company’s weighted average emission rate by the corresponding state average emission rate and multiplying the result by 100.
-Power of unknown generation not otherwise replaced by a certificate of generation shall be represented by the emission rates of the default scorecard.
+Power from other generation not otherwise replaced by a certificate of generation shall be represented by the emission rates of the default scorecard.

-If an electric service provider offers multiple retail electricity products that differ with regard to the environmental impact presented on the Electricity Facts labels, the provider shall also report the proportion of customers being served by each product.
+If an electric service provider offers multiple retail electricity products that differ with regard to the environmental impact presented on the Electricity Facts labels, the provider shall also report the MWhs served by each product.
 A provider may distribute its company environmental impact among different labels using the proportional breakdown it reports.

-An affiliated REP shall use its company environmental impact in all products offered to its price-to-beat customers until such time as the price-to-beat is no longer applicable.

-An electric service provider may anticipate the environmental impact of a new product and adjust the disclosed environmental impact of its existing products to account for the new product’s environmental impact.
+An electric service provider may project the environmental impact of a new product and adjust the disclosed environmental impact of its existing products to account for the new product’s environmental impact.
 No projected environmental impact may deviate from the environmental impact authenticated at the end of the reporting year by more than 50%.

 Special provisions for the first year of competition.
 Each electric service provider during the first year of competition (January 1, 2002, through December 31, 2002) shall estimate the fuel mix and environmental impact of its electricity products offered as follows: